campbellC/third-wheel/README.md

 third-wheel is a TLS man-in-the-middle proxy written in rust, with the aim of being lightweight and fast.
 It is currently in alpha stage.

 ### Usage
 third-wheel is a library so you can modify it's behaviour in order to capture traffic, or modify it en route.
-It also comes with some binaries which can be found in `src/bin`.
-These require the `binaries` feature to be switched on.
-FOr example, `trivial_mitm` simply proxies the traffic but does not do anything to it, you can run with `cargo run`.
-For example:
+It also comes with some examples; you'll need to have run `set_up_and_validate_environment.sh` first as to generate the root certificates.
+The simplest example, `trivial_mitm`, simply proxies the traffic but does not do anything to it, you can run with `cargo run`.
 ```
-cargo run --example trivial_mitm -- -h
+cargo run --example trivial_mitm -- --help
 ```
 will give you some hints.
 If you just want a TLS mitm proxy:
 ```